ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Because the aggregate reports are XML documents, it is recommended that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of that mailbox.
-Many third-party services exist that will process DMARC aggregate reports, or the Domain Owner can create its own set of tools.
+Many third-party services exist that will process DMARC aggregate reports or the Domain Owner can create its own set of tools.
 No matter which method is chosen, the ability to parse these reports and consume the data contained in them will go a long way to ensuring a